qilab/vagrant-cdh4.5/README.md

 ## Requirements

+* VirtualBox 5.0.0 or later
 * Vagrant 1.7.0 or later
-* Ansible 1.9.0 or later
+* Ansible 2.0.0 or later

 ## How to use it?